William Sawyer (cricketer): 1743

 Artillery Ground, but Addington won by an innings and 4 runs having scored 110 while London could only manage 32 and 74.

+Later years

 In 1744, Sawyer played in both of the matches from which scorecards have survived.
-When London met Slindon at the Artillery Ground on 2 June, Sawyer was in the London team, possibly batting third, and scored 4 in each innings as Slindon won by 55 runs.
-On 18 June, he was a given man in the Kent team that played All-England at the Artillery Ground, scoring 0 and 5 as Kent won a low-scoring game by 1 wicket.
+When London met Surrey & Sussex at the Artillery Ground on Saturday, 2 June, Sawyer was in the London team, possibly batting third, and scored 4 in each innings.
+Surrey & Sussex won by 55 runs.
+On Monday, 18 June, he was a given man in the Kent team that played England at the Artillery Ground, scoring 0 and 5 as Kent won a low-scoring game by 1 wicket.

-Sawyer's last known appearance was on 31 August 1747, when he played in a first-class match for All-England v Kent at the Artillery Ground.
-The result is unknown but the match had been postponed earlier in the season because of a parliamentary election.
+Sawyer's last known appearance was on Monday, 31 August 1747, when he played in an important match for England v Kent at the Artillery Ground.
+The result is unknown.
+The match had been postponed earlier in the season because of a parliamentary election.